 Jeff Clark, Senior Precious Metals Analyst, GoldSilver

-You undoubtedly know that 2017 was a record-setting year for the broad stock markets.
-And while gold was up last year despite numerous headwinds, most mainstream investors aren’t paying much attention to gold since they keep seeing so much green in their stock portfolios.
+In a time of bull markets for stocks, investors seldom bother to look elsewhere.
+Gold was up in 2017 despite numerous headwinds, and even major banking institutions are bullish on its future prospects.
+But most mainstream investors aren’t paying much attention to gold since they keep seeing so much green in their stock portfolios.

-Even I was taken back by some of the data from the bull market in stocks…
+Even I was taken back by some of the data from the bull market in stocks:

 Here’s what history shows.

 What can we learn from this data and from the current market?
 Consider:

 The bottom line for us is that we think a major shift is coming — not just in overpriced stock, bond and real estate markets, but in the currencies that have been abused by many central bankers the world over.
 Once the process gets underway, the mainstream will turn back to mankind’s oldest form of money in mass, and our patience and forethought will pay off.

 Mike and I continue to buy physical gold and silver.
 If you’d like to follow our lead, you can order American gold Eagles and silver Eagles now along with other popular precious metal coins in a variety of weights, designs and quantities.